1406 Jefferson St.

 The most difficult part for many of us has been the loss of direct contact with those we love.
 Even harder is the loss of life many of us, including my family are experiencing.

-My oldest son Blake died unexpectedly in early February at only 49.
+Blake died unexpectedly in early February 2020 at only 49.
 Blake was a larger than life character who made me laugh and drove me nuts throughout his life.
-He made me laugh even on my worst days and I will forever miss him inordinately.
+He made me laugh even on my worst days and I will forever miss him.
 Luckily I know he still exists, just in a different form.
+He has found funny ways to make me laugh still and drive me crazy.
+It wouldn't be Blake if he didn't do that and those of you who knew him will understand that statement best.
+That eases the pain that's a permanent part of my life.

 During my long career I've had the honor of working with many families whose children were lost or murdered.
 They prepared me well for this club I never ever wanted to join, of parents whose kids died before they did.
 I owe them a great debt of gratitude because they told me what they were going through and that knowledge prepared me for this horrendous chapter in my own life.

 Remember America is actually a fairly young country.
 Our forefathers dreamed up an incredible style of government that so many have tried unsuccessfully to destroy.
 We will fight for that ideal wherever we can.
 I can assure you, having lived in so many different cultures, the framers of our Constitution were amazingly smart in the way they created our system of government.
-We all need to participate in making their dream fully real for our own sakes.
+We all need to participate in making their dream fully real for our own sake.

 Nancy Myer on a visit to the Book Depository Museum in Dallas, Texas.
 In the background you are looking at the re-creation of the sniper's nest Oswald built to shoot President Kennedy from.

-Travels With My Father, Life, Death, and a Psychic Detective
+Travels With My Father: Life, Death, and a Psychic Detective

 became a bestseller on Amazon.

-My youngest son Alex is still in remission thank goodness.
-Five different kinds of cancer and a fourth quarter amputation enough already.
-I wish nothing more for him than that he stay healthy for the rest of his life.
 I have an incredible respect for anyone who goes through an amputation after watching Alex recovering from his amputation.
 They mention phantom pain in relation to amputations but I think they minimize something all too horrible.
 Alex is not a wimp, but the pain he's survived is horrific.
-His wife Diane just passed another birthday and they are getting used to adult children.
-Diane suffered a really bad broken leg that further messed up their summer.
-She is now walking with a cane, thank goodness she did not have to have surgery.
-They both march on bravely as they get tested over and over.

 I hope for nothing but peace and good health for everyone in my family.

-I am busy working on my third book.
-This one is also autobiographical and deals with how I use my skills to solve cases and what it is like to have these abilities and deal with them in everyday situations.
-It is nice to have the internal warning system I have.
+I'm busy working on my third book.
+This one is also autobiographical and deals with how I use my skills to solve cases and what it's like to have these abilities and deal with them in everyday situations.
+It's nice to have the internal warning system I have.
 It's saved my life many times and I'm grateful for that, it also gets me in trouble when I blurt out spoilers without meaning to.
-My third book is almost done.
-Now I have to make the decision agent or contact publishers myself?
-I'm always writing something but I need to be better organized about selling stuff so I can keep on writing.

-My book Travels With My Father Life, Death, and a Psychic Detective won the 2014 USA Book Awards Best Book Award in the Non-Fiction, New Age category!
+My book Travels With My Father: Life, Death, and a Psychic Detective won the 2014 USA Book Awards Best Book Award in the Non-Fiction, New Age category!

-I passed the 1000 cases mark!
+I passed the 1300 cases mark!
 Thinking about that is almost overwhelming.
 I never imagined when Col. Smith, head of the Delaware State Police at the time, talked me into trying murder cases with his detectives that I would end up working this many cases.
 In fact I really did not think it would be detailed enough to solve cases.
 He was right that I could do it, and he delighted in reminding me of that whenever we saw each other over the years.
-Sadly he passed away and I miss my friend greatly.
+Sadly he passed away and I miss my friend.
 He had faith in me that I didn't have in myself and he proved to me that I was wrong as I've helped solve many cases over the years.

-It would be nice to say that the level of violence has decreased since I came on the job but that is not true.
+It would be nice to say that the level of violence has decreased since I came on the job but that isn't true.
+The overall murder rate has dropped but now we have to deal with school shootings, mass shootings, and of course domestic violence.
 Homicides are harder to solve now because they are often committed by people who are seemingly unconnected to the victims, making the use of good quality psychics and detectives on the job even more essential than we used to be.
-Our culture is also dealing with the awful phenomenon of mass shootings.
-It seems that our political leadership is slow to respond to taking sensible steps to stop this type of killing.
-Each time I think maybe now they will do something, and yet again they do not.

 There seems to be an endless supply of distorted people who rationalize their right to take another's life from them.
 At the same time the supply of those detectives who chase them down are still out there too!
 Bringing justice for those whose lives were taken remains a goal that detectives of all kinds understand and will go on seeking.